PAT HARRINGTON JR. - January 6

 which is strange, since he played guitar, not the organ.

 BOB ELLIOTT - February 2

 Like his partner Ray, both a comedy and an improv genius.

 Comedian (radio's Bob and Ray), actor,

 Also played the dad on Chris' TV show Get A Life.

 Ironically, Bob died on anniversary number 23

-of Groundhog Day, a film that Chris co-starred in.
+of the film Groundhog Day, in which Chris co-starred.
 So Bob...